 Community Development Block Grant-Coronavirus (CDBG-CV) funds are being used for rent assistance, shelters, and foodbank programs.
 King County received \$9,007,411 from rounds one and three.
-Round one funding supported rent assistance and foodbanks.
-King County rent assistance is being provided to qualified tenants throughout the county however, the County has not received complete beneficiary data.
+Round one funding (\$3,343,731) supported rent assistance and foodbanks.
+King County rent assistance is being provided to qualified tenants throughout the county.
 As of December 31, 2020, the program served 239 households with \$1,075,987.
 The remaining \$634,000 should be spent by the end of the first quarter of 2021.
 CDBG-CV round three funding has not yet been allocated.